 2. Use Reliable Data Sources

-When using Hess's Law or looking up standard heats of formation, it is essential to use reliable data sources.
+When using Hess's Law or looking up standard heats of formation, Make sure you use reliable data sources.
+That's why it matters.
 NIST Chemistry WebBook, CRC Handbook of Chemistry and Physics, and other reputable databases provide accurate and up-to-date thermochemical data.
 Always double-check the units and conditions to ensure they are consistent with your calculations.

 3. Pay Attention to the State of Matter